-The Health Impact Assessment Guidance for performing HIA issued by the IPH in 2009 notes that 'HIA derives its approach and framework from EIA but was developed partly as a consequence of EIA not placing sufficient emphasis on human health'.
-In fact, the introductory text in the original Council Directive 85/337/EEC of 27 June 1985 on the assessment of the effects of certain public and private projects on the environment makes it clear that there was intention that EIA was designed to address human health impacts, even though this intention was somewhat lost in transposition into national law.
+The Health Impact Assessment Guidance for performing HIA, was issued by the IPH in 2009.
+The Health Impact Assessment Guidance notes that 'HIA derives its approach and framework from EIA but was developed partly as a consequence of EIA not placing sufficient emphasis on human health'.
+In fact, the introductory text in the original Council Directive 85/337/EEC of 27 June 1985 on the assessment of the effects of certain public and private projects on the environment makes it clear that there was intention that EIA was designed to address human health impacts, even though this intention was somewhat lost in transposition to member state legislation.
 The revised wording in the 2014 EIA Directive makes the requirement to consider human health explicit, in an attempt to address the gaps in EIA practice which HIA had sought to fill.
-The IPH issued revised HIA guidance in November 2021.
+The IPH issued revised HIA guidance (Health Impact Assessment Guidance for Ireland and Northern Ireland) in November 2021.
 This guidance states that 'HIA can be done as a standalone assessment, or health outcomes can be considered as part of environmental assessments, such as ...Environmental Impact Assessment (EIA)' (IPH 2021).
 The IEMA Primer notes that the WHO provides an overview of health in different types of impact assessment and presents the WHO perspective on the relationship of HIA to other types of impact assessment as follows: